arlotito/vm-iotedge-provision/README.md

 # vm-iotedge-provision
-A bash script to spin-up a VM with a fully provisioned IoT Edge ready to be used.
+A bash script to spin-up a VM with a fully provisioned Azure IoT Edge ready to be used.